Corporate Governance

 01Number and Role of Outside Directors and Outside Audit & Supervisory Board Members

-The Company currently has three outside directors and two outside Audit & Supervisory Board members.
-In addition to attending meetings of the Board of Directors, the three outside directors—who have extensive experience in corporate management—serve as members of the Nomination Committee and the Remuneration Committee, enabling them to provide supervision with an independent point of view, thereby helping to reinforce the Company’s corporate management.
-The two Audit & Supervisory Board members—one a certified public accountant and the other an attorney— advise management of the DIC Group from an expert, multifaceted and independent perspective, thereby helping to reinforce the auditing function.
+The Company currently has four outside directors and two outside Audit & Supervisory Board members.
+As well as attending meetings of the Board of Directors, the four outside directors—who have extensive experience in corporate management—serve as members of the Nomination Committee, the Remuneration Committee and the Corporate Value Improvement Committee, enabling them to provide supervision with an independent point of view, thereby helping to reinforce the Company’s corporate governance.
+The two Audit & Supervisory Board members—one a certified public accountant and the other an attorney—advise management of the DIC Group from an expert, multifaceted and independent perspective, thereby helping to reinforce the auditing function.

 02Independence Standards for Outside Directors and Outside Audit & Supervisory Board Members

-The Company has established standards for evaluating the independence of individuals to the position of outside director and outside Audit & Supervisory Board member, which are shown below.
-The Company’s outside directors and outside Audit & Supervisory Board members are individuals who, based on these standards, are unlikely to have confl icts of interest with ordinary shareholders and who comply with criteria for the independence of directors and Audit & Supervisory Board members set by the Tokyo Stock Exchange.
+The Company recognizes the need to appoint individuals to the position of outside director and outside Audit & Supervisory Board member, which are shown below.
+The Company’s outside directors and outside Audit & Supervisory Board members are individuals who, based on these standards, are unlikely to have conflicts of interest with ordinary shareholders and who comply with criteria for the independence of directors and Audit & Supervisory Board members set by the Tokyo Stock Exchange.

 The Company does not recognize individuals with the connections listed below as being independent in the appointment of independent outside officers.